exo7-ca/k8s-http-monitor/README.md

 - Success status codes: 401, 403, 404 (in addition to 2xx status codes)
 - Namespace mode: "allow" (allow all namespaces)
 - Namespaces: [] (empty list, which means all namespaces when mode is "allow")

+## Deployment / Running

+The application can be deployed in several ways:

+### Kubernetes Deployment

+The application can be deployed directly to your Kubernetes cluster.
+It requires read access to the `services` and `ingresses` resources, so a properly scoped ServiceAccount should be used.
+Check the [k8s](k8s) folder for a complete example of a manifest file.

+### Local or External Deployment

+The application can also be run locally or in a Docker container deployed on a separate monitoring server (recommended).
+In these cases, it will use the `~/.kube/config` file to connect to the cluster.